justkd/KDMetronomeJS/README.md

 // metronome.bpm(96)                                    // Set the BPM (6 - 300)
 // metronome.frequency(240)                             // Set the click frequency (20 - 20500)
 // metronome.volume(60)                                 // Set the click volume (0 - 100)
 // metronome.start()                                    // Start the metronome.
+Web Audio must first be initiated by a user action.
 // metronome.stop()                                     // Stop the metronome.

 // metronome.callback(_ => console.log('click'))        // Pass a function to set the callback that runs on metronome tick.